Do I Really Need to Dry Clean That? Here’s What You Can Wash At Home

 How to hand wash dry clean only clothing (or even machine wash it)

 Tullio-Pow points out three factors to consider when washing at home: water temperature, detergent and amount of agitation.
-As a general rule of thumb, use cool water, a made-for-delicates detergent and the least amount of agitation possible — that means no scrubbing or roughness which can cause fabrics to stiffen and change shape.
-And never use heat to dry, opting instead to lay pieces flat to air dry.Subscribe To Our Newsletters For Style And Shopping Tips, Straight To Your Inbox
+As a general rule of thumb, use cool water, a made-for-delicates detergent and the least amount of agitation possible—that means no scrubbing or roughness which can cause fabrics to stiffen and change shape.
+And never use heat to dry, opting instead to lay pieces flat to air dry.How Much Money Should You Really Spend On Clothes?

 Since wool and cashmere are so nerve-wracking to wash (turning your wool sweater into felt is a legitimate laundry nightmare), Whiting and Boyd advise these simple steps: “Hand wash your pieces inside out in a bath of cool water with a [fabric-specific soap].
 After submerging the item and agitating the water to mix in the detergent, allow to soak for up to 30 minutes before rinsing the item with cool water, pressing (not wringing!) water out of the item.
 Always air-dry woolens.”